דלג לתוכן הראשי

-The midlife crisis is known as a period of emotional upheaval, but new research suggests that it is much more than that.
+Midlife crisis is known as a period of emotional turmoil, but new research suggests it is much more than that.

-Menopause, which occurs between the ages of 40 and 60, causes significant changes in the brain, which can affect cognitive function and the risk of dementia.
+Menopause, occurring between ages 40 and 60, causes significant changes in the brain that can affect cognitive function and the risk of dementia.

 Structural changes:

-- Decreased connectivity: Decreased connectivity between different areas of the brain, which may affect cognition and other brain functions.
+• Decreased connectivity: Reduced connectivity between different brain regions, which may affect cognition and other brain functions.

 Genetic changes:

-- Increased expression of genes related to inflammation: Studies have found an increase in the expression of these genes in people during menopause, which may lead to chronic brain inflammation and impaired cognitive function.
+• Increased expression of inflammation-related genes: Studies have found an increase in the expression of these genes in people during menopause, which may lead to chronic brain inflammation and impaired cognitive function.

-- Reduced expression of genes involved in the production of proteins in synapses: Synapses are the points of contact between nerve cells, and these proteins are essential for their normal function.
-A decrease in their production may lead to damage to memory and cognition.
+• Decreased expression of genes involved in protein production at synapses: Synapses are the contact points between nerve cells, and these proteins are essential for their normal function.
+A decrease in their production may lead to impaired memory and cognition.

-- Higher levels of tau protein: Women tend to exhibit higher levels of tau protein naturally, both during menopause and at other stages in life.
+• Higher levels of tau protein: Women tend to show higher levels and a faster accumulation rate of tau protein, especially in the presence of elevated amyloid levels and after menopause.
 These high levels are associated with a higher risk of Alzheimer's disease.

 Tau protein:

-Tau protein is a protein associated with microtubules, which make up the skeleton of nerve cells.
-Its main function is to stabilize the microtubules and help transport substances along the axon.
-The accumulation of tau protein in the form of pathological nodules in the brain is one of the main characteristics of Alzheimer's disease.
+Tau protein is a protein associated with microtubules, which form the skeleton of nerve cells.
+Its main role is to stabilize microtubules and assist in transporting substances along the axon.
+The accumulation of tau protein in pathological clumps in the brain is one of the main characteristics of Alzheimer's disease.

 Ways to protect the brain:

-- Dietary fiber consumption: Studies have found a link between high fiber consumption,
+• Dietary fiber intake: Studies have found a link between high fiber intake,

-(for an adult, it is recommended to consume 25 to 30 grams of dietary fiber per day (or 15 - 18 grams of fiber per 1000 kilocalories))
+(for an adult, a recommended dietary fiber intake of 25 grams to 30 grams per day (or 14 grams of fiber per 1000 kilocalories))

 Fruits: Berries, apples, pears, citrus fruits.